 Don’t take your trek as a competition.
 Going slow with regular intake of an appropriate quantity of food and water will guarantee that your health is in good shape to complete the trek.

-As long as you pack well and pack smartly, there is no way that you are going to have problems while trekking in the Annapurna Base Camp region.
+Annapurna base camp packing list, as long as you pack well and pack smartly, there is no way that you are going to have problems while trekking in the Annapurna region.
 Make sure that you have double-checked all the items before you undertake your trekking.
 Annapurna will give you a thrill of a trek if you do so and go carefully.